Mehmet Akif Pirim: Wrestling career

 Born on September 17, 1968, in the Black Sea city of Rize.
 Mehmet Akif Pirim started wrestling as a teenager in 1984 at the Rize Çaykurspor sports club, concentrating on the Greco-Roman style.
 He later moved to the renowned Turkish sports club TEDAŞ Spor Kulübü in Ankara.
 At a height of 1.60 metres, he fought in the featherweight division.
 During his career, he had quite a few excellent trainers.
 They were Vayramali Karaali, Osman Destebasi, Gennadi Sapunov, Bilal Tabur, Ömer Suzan, Mehmet Acak, Haluk Koc and Yakup Topuz.
 Besides wrestling, he studied sports at a university and continued in the clubs Halkbankası, TMO and TEDAŞ Clubs.

 His international career began in 1988 when he took part in the Junior World Championships (Espoirs age group) in Wałbrzych/Poland.
 He came 7th in the bantamweight category.
 This remained his only start at an international junior championship.
 He made his debut at an international senior championship in 1991 at the European Championships in Aschaffenburg.
-He reached 9th place there in the featherweight category.
-In the same year, he won the Mediterranean Games in Athens ahead of Denni Urbinato from Italy.
+He reached the 9th place there in the featherweight category.
+In the same year, he won the Mediterranean Games in Athens ahead of the Denni Urbinato from Italy.
 He celebrated his first great success in September 1991 at the World Championships in Varna.
 He reached the featherweight final, where he was leading 1:0 against Sergei Martynov from the Soviet Union until shortly before the end, but then had to give up a bigger score and lost the fight.
-He thus became vice world champion.
+He thus became the vice world champion.

-At the 1992 European Championships in Copenhagen, Mehmet Akif Pirim achieved a points victory over Mario Büttner from Germany, among others, but only finished 7th overall.
+At the 1992 European Championships in the Copenhagen, Mehmet Akif Pirim achieved a points victory over the Mario Büttner from Germany, among others, but only finished 7th overall.
 Well prepared by the new Turkish national coach, the former head coach of the Soviet national team in Greco-Roman wrestling, Gennadi Sapunov, he then competed at the Olympic Games in Barcelona.
 He came to victories in the featherweight category over Juan Luis Maren Delis, Cuba (3:2 points after overtime), Usama Azis, Sweden (5:0), Stanislav Grigoriev, Bulgaria (2:1), Jenő Bódi, Hungary (7:3) and over the reigning World and European Champion Sergei Martynov, whom he downright outclassed with 13:2 points.
-He thus became Olympic champion.
+He thus became an Olympic champion.